mit-kavli-institute/lightcurve-hypothesis/docs/source/auto_examples/plot_ensemble_statistics.rst

  .. code-block:: none

-    /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_ensemble_statistics.py:29: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
-We recommend using `@given` for tests - it performs better, saves and replays failures to avoid flakiness, and reports minimal examples. (strategy: lightcurves(min_points=100, max_points=500)) ensemble = [lightcurves(min_points=100, max_points=500).example()
+    /home/williamfong/Documents/Projects/lightcurve-hypothesis/docs/source/examples/plot_ensemble_statistics.py:28: NonInteractiveExampleWarning: The `.example()` method is good for exploring strategies, but should only be used interactively.
+We recommend using `@given` for tests - it performs better, saves and replays failures to avoid flakiness, and reports minimal examples. (strategy: lightcurves(min_points=100, max_points=500)) ensemble = [lightcurves(min_points=100, max_points=500).example() for _ in range(n_samples)]

 ..
-GENERATED FROM PYTHON SOURCE LINES 81-84
+GENERATED FROM PYTHON SOURCE LINES 83-86

 Period recovery statistics
 ---------------------------
 Test how well we can recover periods from generated periodic lightcurves.

 ..
-GENERATED FROM PYTHON SOURCE LINES 84-153
+GENERATED FROM PYTHON SOURCE LINES 86-158

 .. code-block:: Python